haradatm/nlp/patient/README.md

-# Patient (Convert patient disease expression to standard expression using BERT fine-tuning)
+# Patient (Convert Patient disease expression to Standard expression using BERT fine-tuning)

 ### Description

+This example code is to convert Patient disease expression to Standard expression using BERT fine-tuning.

 ### Dependencies
 - python 3.6